Foundations of Reasoning with Uncertainty via Real-valued Logics

 Our sentences allow arbitrary real-valued logics, as does our sound and complete axiomatization, but our decision procedure depends heavily on the choice of real-valued logic, and in particular is tailored towards {\L}ukasiewicz and G\"odel logic.
 This is because a key portion of our decision procedure is linear programming, and we depend on the essentially linear nature of {\L}ukasiewicz logic and the ease of dealing with min and max in G\"odel logic.

 \paragraph{Overview.} Until the final section, we do not allow weights.
 In Section~\ref{sec:models}, we give our basic notions, including what a model is and what a sentence is.
-We show that sentences of the form \((\sigma, \theta)\), which says that the value of the formula \(\sigma\) is \(\theta\), are not sufficiently expressive.
-We then consider sentences of the form \((\sigma, S)\), which says that the value of the formula \(\sigma\) is in the set \(S\).
-However, in Section~\ref{sec:inexpressibility}, we give a theorem that says that even Boolean combinations of such sentences are not sufficiently expressive.
-Therefore, in Section~\ref{sec:models}, we define our sentences of choice to be of the form \((\sigma_1, \ldots, \sigma_k, S)\) where the \(\sigma_i\) are formulas, where \(S\) is a set of tuples \((s_1, \ldots, s_k)\), and where the sentence says that if the value of each \(\sigma_i\) is \(s_i\), for \(1 \leq i \leq k\), then \((s_1, \ldots, s_k) \in S\).
-In Section~\ref{sec:axioms}, we give our axiom (there is only one) and our inference rules.
+In Section~\ref{sec:models}, we define our sentences to be of the form \((\sigma_1, \ldots, \sigma_k; S)\) where the \(\sigma_i\) are formulas, where \(S\) is a set of tuples \((s_1, \ldots, s_k)\), and where the sentence says that if the value of each \(\sigma_i\) is \(s_i\), for \(1 \leq i \leq k\), then \((s_1, \ldots, s_k) \in S\).
+In Section~\ref{sec:axioms}, we give our (only) axiom and our inference rules.
 In Section~\ref{sec:completeness}, we give our soundness and completeness theorem.
 In Section~\ref{sec:Boolean}, we give a theorem that says that our sentences are closed under Boolean combinations.
 This helps show robustness of our class of sentences.
+In Section~\ref{sec:dimension} we discuss possible simplifications of our sentences.
 In Section~\ref{sec:decision}, we give the decision algorithm.
 In Section~\ref{sec:weights}, we show how to extend our methodology to incorporate weights.
+In Section~\ref{sec:related}, we discuss related work.
 In the Conclusions, we review the implications for neuro-symbolic approaches.